LucasEstafanous/Resume/index.md

 - Utilized Agile SCRUM and Azure DevOps' Work Item Types (WITs) to create and manage tasks for team objectives, ensuring efficient progress tracking.

-- Employed use of PowerShell to efficiently reformat a substantial volume of pages, streamlining the document conversion process and ensuring consistent formatting across multiple files.

 - Automated the creation of GitHub repository README files through prompt engineering and natural language generation, improving project documentation and user clarity.

 - Created a bash script by automating data extraction and formatting, streamlining the conversion of a substantial volume of markdown files to HTML for improved readability and accessibility.